intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 particularly useful that as the three sessions were scheduled Monday, Wednesday, and Friday, the time in between could be used for mailing list discussion and compilation of additional workshop material.
+The positive feedback was likely at least partly due to the fact that many of the workshop participants knew one another from previous face-to-face events (primaily IETF meetings).

 The process for sending invitations to the workshop should be improved for next time, however, as a few invitations were initially lost, and